sawasawasawa/sticky-notes/README.md

 ## Full stack app

-This app was bootstrapped with meteor framework which I have not used for a long time and wanted to give it a try again.
-Unfortunately the deployed version performs really bad making it not really usable at this point - there are issues with all the edit features.
-These could be solved, at least partially, by utilizing better infrastructure than the freely available solutions.
-Nevertheless,
-it saves the board automatically and enables real-time collaborattion and this could be improved to deliver these features in with acceptable performance.
+This app was bootstrapped with meteor framework.
+It offers reactivity by default, which I hoped to enable easy implementation of real-time collaboration for multiple users.

+This meteor application creates new boards on entering the root route, saves the board automatically and enables real-time collaboration on the same boards.
+Currently there are issues with editing the notes, but drawing works fine ;)

 [Meteor app demo](
  https://sticky-notes-koala.meteorapp.com/)